lofcek/plist/README.md

 TODOs:
 - support of dicts
-- don't have a problem with comments and whitespaces in values
 - data could be encoded not not in io.Writers, but also in something like json.RawMessage
-- use function xml.DecodeElement
 - write examples of using the library into this file
 - support also member like pointer to something instead of direct value
 - recovery from panic